How To Hire a Public Relations Agency to Promote Your Brand

 So if you’ve already interviewed some PR practitioners or PR agencies and you’re reading this because you’re unsure of which one to hire, keep in mind that size really does matter.

-In fact, it may be the single most important factor; more so than sector specialization and media relations experience.
+In fact, it may be the single most important factor; more so than experience with similar clients or media contacts with reporters covering your industry.

-Your likelihood of getting the media coverage you seek depends primarily on who you hire and how you manage them.
+Your likelihood of getting the media coverage you seek depends more on the category of provider you hire.

 The difference between advertising and PR is that in advertising, you say good things about yourself, but when it comes to PR — which is about achieving visibility and credibility through neutral third-party sources — you try and get other people to say good things about you.